 Truth, Although Potentially Offensive, Is Still The Goal

 The Gospel reality will be offensive to those who disagree with it.
 And our goal as leaders is not to steer clear of offense, but to present truth with thoughtfulness and compassion.
 And although I should not have to say it, I will – Statements should never be said with an intent to offend.
 However, a statement of truth, and in this case, biblical truth, may still offend.
 That has to be okay.
-For those of us who claim a love and affection for Jesus, we did not come to this place in purity of comfort.
+For those of us who claim to possess a love and affection for Jesus, we did not come to this place in purity of comfort.
 I was offended for years when confronted with scripture.
 I am thankful those speaking into my life did not stop because I spewed my displeasure.
 However displeasurable, however offensive to others it may be, truth must be our goal wrapped in as much compassion and grace as possible.